ArantesJoao/ArantesJoao/README.md

 🏠 Florianópolis, SC, Brazil

-💼 Currently working remotly at HSystem as a fullstack developer
+💼 Currently working at Mercado Livre Brasil as a Semisenior Software Engineer.